All products on this site are for in-vitro research, research use only. Products are not for human consumption of any kind.

 What is Anxiety and How to Treat it?

 Semax is a new, innovative medication that helps control and ease both depression and anxiety.
-Studies have shown how high bdnf levels improve symptoms of depression because semax stimulates limbic system receptors to create serotonin, dopamine, adenosine, histamine – all which help with easing the depressive state.
+Studies have shown how high BDNF levels improve symptoms of depression because semax stimulates limbic system receptors to create serotonin, dopamine, adenosine, and histamine – all of which help with easing the depressive state.

 Anxiety makes it difficult to participate in life